-Presenter(s) Email Address(es): armin.munevar@ch2m.com Collaborators: Tapash Das, CH2M; Michael Anderson, DWR Permission to Post pdf of Presentation on CWEMF Website: Yes caused by intense precipitation, rapid snowmelt and watershed conditions that, in combination, result in the hydrologic conditions that have shaped our current flood infrastructure and management.
+Presenter(s) Email Address(es): armin.munevar@ch2m.com

+Collaborators: Tapash Das, CH2M; Michael Anderson, DWR

+Current evaluations of Central Valley flood control improvements are based on climate and hydrologic conditions that occurred over the past 100 years.
+This historical period includes significant flood events caused by intense precipitation, rapid snowmelt and watershed conditions that, in combination, result in the hydrologic conditions that have shaped our current flood infrastructure and management.
 Future climate projections indicate the potential for increased flood peak flows and flood volumes, which is likely to affect flood risk in the Central Valley.
 This presentation provides a summary of the most recent assessment of climate change impacts on the flood hydrology in the Sacramento and San Joaquin River Basins prepared as par to the Central Valley Flood Protection Program (CVFPP).
 Projected changes in temperature and precipitation based on climate model simulations from the Coupled Model Intercomparison Project Phase 5 (CMIP5) have been translated into streamflows and flood risks through refined hydrological modeling.
 Substantial changes in the flood risks are anticipated under future climate throughout the Central Valley, but the magnitude of changes are strongly dependent on the characteristics of individual watersheds.
 This presentation will summarize the findings and present implications to future flood management.